 This is to gain a good understanding of the people close to you and how you may or may not be subjected to foreign influence.
 For instance, if your sibling holds a position in a foreign government, they’ll closely review this.

-There are several sections on the SF-86 that deal with your foreign influence and foreign preference.
+Several sections on the SF-86 deal with your foreign influence and foreign preference.
 You’ll need to provide information about any foreign contacts you may have or foreign activities.
 This includes information about people close to you who have ever had any foreign financial interests.

 The officer reviewing your application will try to determine if you have any ties to another country.
 They want to ensure that you’re not working on behalf of another country.
 They don’t want to give you security clearance that can harm the U.S.